 Make the real subject the actual subject of the sentence; make the real verb the actual verb.

-• Wordy: In Crew's argument there are many indications of her misunderstanding of natural selection.
+Wordy: In Crew's argument there are many indications of her misunderstanding of natural selection.

-REVISED: Crew's argument repeatedly demonstrates misunderstanding of natural selection.
+Revised (replace there with argument; replace are with demonstrates): Crew's argument repeatedly demonstrates misunderstanding of natural selection.

 COMMON SOURCES OF WORDINESS